kevinlbthai/TutorialTestNG/README.md

 # TutorialTestNG
-TestNG Tutorial by Rex Jones II
+TestNG Tutorial by Rex Jones II - Connect to Jenkins